-The following targets are supported right now: Solana and Parity Substrate.
+The following targets are supported right now: Solana and Polkadot (via the contracts pallet runtime).

 Solang supports auto-completion for multiple shells.
 Use solang shell-complete --help to learn whether your favorite shell is supported.
 If so, evaluate the output of solang shell-complete <SHELL> in order to activate it.
 Example installation with bash: